chef/automate/components/docs-chef-io/content/automate/servicenow_reference.md

 Set the value to `cookbook` to create an event for the failed cookbook.
 This associates all failing Chef Infra client runs with this cookbook failure with the event. `cookbook` is the default value because the number of cookbooks is independent of the number of nodes in any system.
 The message key description of the event provides information about the failure.

-![Chef Events Client Runs page] data not available
+TODO: [Chef Events Client Runs page] data not available

 The **Chef Infra Client Run Alerts** tab of the alerts displays the associated client run events.
 Setting the value to `node` creates an event for each failed node.
 All failing Chef Infra client runs for a node associated with the corresponding event.
 The message key description of the event provides information about the run failure for a node.